badalmer/Generative-Painting/README.md

 SVG_GenerativeToons
 ======
-Generative Painting (toons) is a branch of the original Generative Painting code.
+GenerativeToons is a branch of the original Generative Painting code.
 This generates compositions by pulling shapes from the database of .svg files, they are placed within the sketch at different locations and filled with predetermined colors (pulled from the simpsons).

 // see readme file for options